Home > Analyses > Financial Services > U.S. Bancorp

 Financial Performance & Fundamental Metrics

-In this section, I analyze U.S. Bancorp’s income statement, key financial ratios, and dividend payout policy to assess its investment appeal.
+I analyze U.S. Bancorp’s income statement, key financial ratios, and dividend payout policy to assess its profitability, stability, and shareholder returns.

 Income Statement

-The following table presents U.S. Bancorp’s key income statement figures over the past five fiscal years, illustrating its revenue, expenses, profitability, and earnings per share.
+This table summarizes U.S. Bancorp’s key income statement items from 2021 to 2025, reflecting revenue, expenses, profits, and earnings per share.

 | 2021 | 2022 | 2023 | 2024 | 2025 | |